Puddin Colton

-Thomas Joseph "Puddin" Colton (c.
-1874 – c.
-1958) was a rugby union player who represented Australia.
+Thomas Joseph "Puddin" Colton (30 August 1874 – 13 June 1958) was a rugby union player who represented Australia.

 Colton, a flanker, was born in Brisbane, Queensland and claimed a total of 2 international rugby caps for Australia.
 His debut game was against Great Britain, at Sydney, on 2 July 1904.
 He was the younger brother of inaugural Australian representative player Alfred Colton.